rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Plus you will get a support team that is always ready to help you out.
 You may test out our free version.
 If you see that WooCommerce Product Feed Manager is easier to use than other such plugins and you are able to generate feed as required, then you may upgrade to our PRO version and enjoy our service to the fullest.
 = Which merchant shops are supported? =
-Currently we support 13 major merchant shops:
+Currently we support 17 major merchant shops:
 - Google Shopping
 - Google Adwords
 - Amazon Seller Ad
+- Marktplaats
 - Facebook Dynamic Product Ads
 - eBay Commerce Network
 - AdRoll.com